sharekey/meteor-vite/npm-packages/README.md

-# Vite plugin Zodern:Relay
+# Vite plugin `zodern:relay`

+This is a Vite compatability package for [`zodern:relay`](https://github.com/zodern/meteor-relay#readme) - type safe [Meteor](https://meteor.com/) methods and publications.

 > [!IMPORTANT]
 > This plugin is not yet fully complete.
 Methods and publications imported by your client will not be omitted from
 > your client bundle like it would when using the `@zodern/babel-plugin-meteor-relay` plugin.

-This is a Vite compatability package for [`zodern:relay`](https://github.com/zodern/meteor-relay#readme) - type safe [Meteor](https://meteor.com/) methods and publications.

-This plugin acts as partial replacement for the Babel plugin provided by `zodern:relay`.
+This plugin acts as partial replacement for the Babel `@zodern/babel-plugin-meteor-relay` plugin required by `zodern:relay`.
 You still need the Babel plugin as it might still be required on the server.

 ## Installation